bykhov/bykhov.github.io/_projects/feature_extraction.md

 ![Feature extraction](/assets/img/ts/segmentation3.svg)

 ## Classification
 The classification is performed using the feature vectors of each segment.
 All commonly used techniques, such as normalization and feature selection, may also be applied.

+## Multi-variate extension
+When multivariate signal classification is required, features are evaluated for each signal dimension.